MwithHeart/writetech-accelerator-portfolio-mariam/docs/docs-automation/api-ref.md

 # sidebar_position: 2
 ---

-# API Specification Linting
+# API specification linting
 - An API endpoint from the Chimoney app was documented in line with OpenAPI specification.
-- This documentation was linted with spectral and edited.
+- This documentation was linted with spectral and edited following spectral guidelines.
-- Below is the link to the edited docuemntation following spectral guidelines:
+- Below is the link to the edited documentation following spectral guidelines:

 [Open API Reference](/api.html) 🚀